vanillaes/absurdum/docs/arrays/filter.md

 <h3 id="filterarray-predicate"><code>filter(array, predicate)</code></h3>

-Iterates over an array of values and only outputs values where `predicate = true`.
+Iterates over an array of values and only outputs values where `predicate is equal to true`.

 #### Arguments
 1. `array` *(Array)*: input array